 While multidimensional experimental analyses, such as LC-IMS-MS/MS, provide specific molecular characterization and identification capabilities, annotation and interpretation of the data is severely limited by lack of software capabilities.
 For lipidomics data specifically, the biological interpretation of lipid data via pathway analysis requires the oversimplification of lipids to broader classes, rendering the insight from full lipid speciation irrelevant.
 We are working to develop comprehensive, high-throughput tools for lipid annotation, visualization and interpretation that overcome these challenges.

 Kaylie is currently developing sample-specific spectral libraries within the free and open-source software Skyline for the rapid identification of diverse lipid species.
 By targeting LC, IMS, MS and MS/MS information, all lipids in the library are simultaneously annotated and visualized with a high degree of confidence.
 Allison is utilizing Skyline in a similar manner to rapidly characterize and confidently annotate bile acids and other metabolites of interest in microbiome studies.
+Rebecca is also using Skyline to characterize and annotate lipids that are found in vegetables samples such as lettuce and peanuts that were exposed to PFAS.

 Funding, Acknowledgements & Collaborations